 They must not:

-For example – misleading representation about sale of land.
-A real estate agent would be misrepresenting the characteristics of a property if advertising beachfront lots that do not front the beach.
+Example: A real estate agent could be making a false or misleading representation about a property if they advertised beachfront lots that do not front the beach.

-It is unlawful to make false or misleading representations about the:
+It is against the law to make false or misleading representations about the:

-For example – misleading representations about a promotion.
-A stereo equipment retailer held a promotion.
-Customers went into a draw to win prizes when they bought stereo equipment.
+Example: A stereo equipment retailer had a promotion where customers went into a draw to win prizes when they bought stereo equipment.
 The retailer felt the promotion had not been a financial success, so the closing date was extended and fake names were added to the draw.
 The retailer pleaded guilty and was fined.

 A business must not engage in conduct likely to mislead the public about the:

 - manufacturing process,

 Example: A tile supplier advertises tiles for sale as being outdoor tiles, even though they become slippery when wet and would clearly be exposed to the elements if laid outdoors.